The CRAB, Niton Helpline

 Access to Doctors and Nurses

-The Coronavirus is not affecting the availability of healthcare, but it is changing the way it is delivered.
-During the crisis, because appointments at Godshill and Brighstone are limited, we will be offering 'remote' appointments; you will be able to talk to the doctor as usual using a video link from your home or from a venue in Niton.
-This will be confirmed shortly by your surgery and on this website.
+The practice will still be offering 'remote' appointments; you can talk to the doctor as usual by telephone or using a video link from your home or from a venue in Niton.